-And so, with packs distributed and suncream applied, our gaggle of hikers hit the trail.
+And so, with packs distributed and suncream applied, our gaggle of hikers hit the trail to begin our Nyiragongo trek.
 Just as we were leaving, we saw yesterday’s group returning.
 Slightly grubby but happy, they wished us well as we began our ascent.

 We took the first stage at a fairly quick pace.
 A well-trodden and slightly muddy path took us gently uphill through Virunga’s thick green forest.
 As we walked, our guide, Roger, told us a bit about Nyiragongo.